-In recent years WNBR London has had multiple start points.
+In recent years WNBR London has had multiple start points with routes that allow our environmental campaign to deliver its messages on 65Km of London’s congested and polluted streets, crossing 14 Thames bridges on the way.
 We regularly have over 1,000 riders so it would be hard to fit you all in one place.
 This also means you can choose a convenient location.
 But, wherever you start, all groups converge to form one peloton that can be around 4Km long when stretched out!
 This post talks about how to choose your start point.

 So, what considerations might you have?

 - Convenient location

 - Transport links (train/tube/bus)

 - Bike hire locations